 Frequently Asked Questions

-What effect do wind turbines have on the transmission grid?
+What do wind turbines look like?